fz172/fanfly/_posts/2025-11-16-fuel_pump_part3.md

 ![img](https://lh3.googleusercontent.com/pw/AP1GczNssJl7264TsNyfJCjcTQuBTQWuV-7PwTD-7TQLRFQiE64yIeW6Klz-hyR9lUgE-B9AgWUG63VGoD9m_1xU0SOHyUsyAboVj3Nup4_skxhKp8hBUJ77GYqWNuA0bughb6MI5YkAJKiD1uJviqnZubzyBA=w1164-h873-s-no-gm?authuser=0)

-With that, I finally completed the entire assmebly.
+With that, I finally completed the entire assembly.
 I will bring it to the hangar in a few weeks and install it on the airplane.

 ### Wiring consideration